What is the difference between magnesium citrate and magnesium glycinate?

 • Myth: Magnesium is magnesium; the body doesn’t care about the form.

 • Fact: The carrier molecule determines absorption site and side effects.
-Oxide is only ~4% absorbed, while glycinate and citrate offer significantly higher bioavailability.
+Magnesium oxide tends to have lower absorption than citrate or glycinate in comparative studies, while glycinate and citrate are generally more bioavailable.

 • Myth: You should take magnesium in the morning for energy.

-• Fact: While magnesium supports energy production, its relaxing effects on the nervous system (especially glycinate) make it ideal for evening use to support circadian rhythms.
+• Fact: While magnesium supports energy production, its relaxing effects on the nervous system (especially glycinate) make it a common choice for evening use to support sleep and circadian rhythms.

 • Myth: Magnesium glycinate causes constipation.

-• Fact: Magnesium glycinate does not cause constipation; it simply fails to relieve it.
+• Fact: Magnesium glycinate does not cause constipation; it simply may fail to relieve it.
 It lacks the osmotic pull of citrate, so it doesn’t soften stool, but it does not actively slow the bowel.

 Bottom line

 The difference between magnesium citrate and glycinate comes down to absorption and side effects.
 Magnesium citrate is an osmotic laxative ideal for relieving constipation but may cause digestive distress at high doses.
-Magnesium glycinate utilizes the calming amino acid glycine to support sleep and anxiety with high bioavailability and minimal digestive impact.
-When deciding between magnesium vs magnesium citrate or glycinate, let your symptoms guide you: use citrate to get things moving, and glycinate to calm things down.
+Magnesium glycinate is typically easier to tolerate for daily supplementation and is commonly used for sleep support, especially when GI side effects would be a problem.
+When deciding between magnesium vs magnesium citrate or glycinate, let your symptoms guide you: use citrate to get things moving, and glycinate to keep daily intake consistent and calm the system down.

 References

 6. Abbasi B, Kimiagar M, Sadeghniiat K, et al. The effect of magnesium supplementation on primary insomnia in elderly: A double-blind placebo-controlled clinical trial.
-Journal of research in medical sciences : the official journal of Isfahan University of Medical Sciences.
+Journal of Research in Medical Sciences.
 2012;17:1161-9.
 PMID: 23853635

 Get your FREE testosterone guide